 Hair Covering Continues

-A good starting point for the continued halakhic analysis of hair covering is Rashi’s interpretation of the Ketubot text on Dat Yehudit.
-As presented in the previous chapter, the Mishna has stated that a woman going out with a bared head violates Dat Yehudit and she can be divorced without a ketuba.
-The Talmud when commenting on the Mishnaic passage expresses astonishment at this categorization and states unequivocally that head covering is a Biblical obligation.
-To resolve this tension with the Mishna, it proposes that a basic head covering is Biblically mandated while a secondary head covering is required by Dat Yehudit.
+In the previous chapter, rabbinic texts were cited and analyzed regarding the practice of women’s head covering, It was noted that nowhere in those discussions is hair referenced as ervah.
+Yet, one of the most prevalent explanations given for the halakhic mandate of hair covering is that a woman’s hair belongs to her husband once married and turns into a type of nakedness after the wedding ceremony.
+While defining Dat Yehudit was the focus of the previous chapter, this chapter will explore the shift towards hair as ervah, which has significant repercussions for the modern discourse around hair covering, specifically around the choice to wear human hair wigs.
+However, a good starting point for the continued halakhic analysis of hair covering is Rashi’s interpretation of the Ketubot text on Dat Yehudit which was the central focus of the previous chapter.
+As discussed,, the Mishna stated that a woman going out with a bared head violates Dat Yehudit and she can be divorced without a ketuba.
+The Talmud in response stated unequivocally that head covering is a Biblical obligation.
+To resolve this tension with the Mishna, it proposed that a basic head covering is Biblically mandated while a secondary head covering is required by Dat Yehudit.

 Rashi, in his commentary tries to reconcile this tension with two suggested interpretations.
-In neither does he go quite as far as the Talmud’s unambiguous statement that head covering is Biblical.
-He gives voice to the two different positions that emerged in the previous chapter, including the possibility that head covering is determined by practice rather than law.
+In neither does he go quite as far as declaring that head covering for married women is Biblically mandated.
+Instead, he gives voice to two different positions that emerged in the previous chapter, rtparticularly the idea that head covering is determined by practice rather than law.